brandonawagner/sports-analytics-app/README.md

 This project contains source code and supporting files for analysis of historical American sports data.

-This serverless
+This application

-application extracts from the Sports Statistics data set, loads into an S3 bucket and transforms it to load into a PostgreSQL database.
+1. **Extracts** from the Sports Statistics data set into an S3 bucket
-This data is then displayed using Metabase
+2. **Loads** and stores the raw data into AWS Athena
+3. **Transforms** and **Loads** the data into a PostgreSQL database.
+4. Utilizes Metabase for the querying and data analysis UI

 The project includes the following files and folders:

-- `src` - Code for the application's Lambda functions.
+- `src/code` - Code for the application ELT...L
-- `template.yml` - A SAM template that defines the application's AWS resources.
-- `buildspec.yml` -  A build specification file that tells AWS CodeBuild how to create a deployment package for the function.